appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 ## Properties

-These common properties allow you to edit the column, and customize the user actions.
+These common properties allow you to edit the widget, and customize the user actions.

+### Widget properties

+These properties allow you to edit the widget.
+All of these properties are present in the property pane of the widget.

 | Property                                           | Data type        | Description                                                                                                                                                                                                                                                               |
 | -------------------------------------------------- | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |